 Dead Don’t Die as super low budget movie is somewhat cute, but nothing really good.
 Don’t see it in the theaters: its a good one to wait for streaming.
-It could become a cult favorite later as a Cannes Indie darling – but save your theater money now for the better movies.
+Save your theater money now for the better movies.

 There was one cool idea — zombies are attracted to what interested them most while alive.
 The same thing was done better in Shaun of the Dead though.

 It could become a cult favorite later – it was a Cannes Indie darling.
 Probably from all the cameos.

 There was a lot of good quiet interplay charisma between Bill Murray and Adam Driver, and the unusual direction was cool.
 That worked.
 The over-stuffed cameos were wasted though.